Save your houseplants and seedlings from Sciarid fly/Fungus gnats and larvae damage with our parasitic nematodes.

 Q - I have been keeping the compost quite dry to try and get rid of the gnats, will this be ok for the nematodes?

-A- No, the compost will need to be kept damp as the nematodes are swimming creatures and will perish if the dry out.
+A- No, the compost will need to be kept moist as the nematodes are swimming creatures and will perish if they dry out.
+If you were to squeeze the pot 1 or 2 drops of water would come out, so not waterlogged but not dry.

 Got a question?
 Email email@example.com